mtuann/spring25-comp3010-algo/lab-14/README.md

 ### Task 2: Randomized Selection
 #### Objective
-Find the \( k \)-th smallest element in an unsorted array using a randomized approach.
+Find the $k$-th smallest element in an unsorted array using a randomized approach.

 #### Algorithm
 1. Choose a random pivot.